 Complications from Thursday’s tooth removal started around 10.30 at work when the socket started gushing blood in a rather alarming fashion.
 I’d been given some gauze wads in anticipation of such events and that eventually stemmed the tide, but I had to leave work and go back to the dentists for them to check it over.

 They had a look, declared the bleeding stopped and were sending me on the way.
-As soon as I stood up from the dentist’s chair it started again, so that sat me back down and repeated what they’d done before.
+As soon as I stood up from the dentist’s chair it started again, so they sat me back down and repeated what they’d done before.
 They sent me home for a couple of hours but once there it started again so back down I went.
 After another look they decided to send me up to the hospital, but at least I got a referral straight to a ward and didn’t have to go through all the A&E waiting.

 A couple of hours later the good people at the Bradford Royal Infirmary had investigated, put in some more dissolvable plugs, added a few stitches and sent me home.
 It was 7pm by that point.